TomSpencerLondon/ddd-starter-modelling/README.md

 With context mapping we focus on dependencies between bounded contexts:
 ![context-map-cheat-sheet](https://github.com/TomSpencerLondon/LeetCode/assets/27693622/321fe720-b55f-40ec-a9e4-80b17bc6bc58)
+The focus is on how teams interact:
 ![context-map](https://github.com/TomSpencerLondon/LeetCode/assets/27693622/e5095fb6-abd6-4e94-a2b8-f5b8d3ec4c51)

 ![image](https://github.com/TomSpencerLondon/LeetCode/assets/27693622/bee5f016-8908-484f-9cca-0de197b5a225)

 ### Strategise
-This is the stage where teams can strategise all the subdomains discovered with the above tools.
+This is the stage where teams can strategise using all the subdomains discovered with the above tools.

 ![image](https://github.com/TomSpencerLondon/LeetCode/assets/27693622/f015a5bd-9d0c-4312-ac66-0ac5aa98ff0c)